tsoun/Bare-Overhead-Conductor-Temperature-Calculation-IEEE-738-2012/README.md

   This file sets up the environmental parameters affecting the conductors' thermal behavior.
 It includes factors like ambient temperature, wind velocity, and other atmospheric conditions.

 - **GUI for WFR.pyw**
-  This is a graphical user interface for the fire warning system.
-It provides an intuitive way for users to interact with the tool and visualize fire risk assessments.
+  This is a graphical user interface for receiving weather forecasts.
+(Deprecated)

 - **case360.m**
   This file contains data and configurations for the electrical network simulation.
 It is essential for running power flow analyses and assessing network performance.